RigoBlock/rigoblock-monorepo/contracts/RigoToken/Inflation/README.md

 # Inflation Contract
-a logger contract for dragos events.
+an inflation contract for the Rigo token.

 ## Inflation version 0.4.1
 ```